 The spectral creatures were preparing me.
 I understood this after a few days in their company.
 My veins turning to ice was in fact its shadow or a sense of being.
 It felt how the void should feel if one were to travel through or even dwell there.
 It infiltrated my blood and soul.

 I felt too tight in my skin, as if I were being stretched from within, ready to break free.

 Soon it would come for me and set me free.

-The magic room, where we opened the void.
+The Magic Room, where we opened the void.
 I’d wait for it there.
-I realised you see, that the changes inside me, wracking my soul and body, was in fact a type of pregnancy.
+I realised you see, that the changes inside me were in fact a type of pregnancy.
 The void was inside me now, waiting to escape, to be born not into the world but to the ultimate being down there in the vastness.

 It would welcome me into its world and take me down with it, my black-eyed saviour.

 And so here we are reader.